 About this wiki

 The aim of the Sustainability Methods Wiki is to present and explain fundamental methods, terms and tools relevant to (Sustainability) Science and answer underlying questions.
 It shall serve as a resource for students, researchers, teachers and any interested readers and tries to bridge the gap on how we approximate empirical knowledge, and how we ought to act based on this.
 Through an inclusive, reflexive and critical approach to the methodological canons, we try to contribute to solve the disciplinary slumber that defines much of modern science.

 The Wiki is divided in four different sub-wikis:

 - Methods, where a range of scientific methods are presented and discussed that are crucial for Sustainability Science, and many more branches of science.

 - Skills & Tools, which lists helpful team and individual skills as well as tools that facilitate scientific and non-scientific work.

 - Normativity of Methods, which revolves around questions of Normativity in Science, and how science relates to the 'real world'.

 Design Criteria of Methods

 At the core of the Method entries on the Wiki lie the Design Criteria of Scientific Methods.
 If you want to read more about the idea behind it, please refer to the Design Criteria of Methods entry.
-In short, the idea is to challenge the prevalent assumption that each scientific discipline must be restricted to narrow set of scientific methods.
+In short, the idea is to challenge the prevalent assumption that each scientific discipline must be restricted to a narrow set of scientific methods.
 Instead, the Wiki suggests that methods should be selected according to the intended type of created knowledge.
 To show that methods are not bound to disciplines, the Wiki categorizes every major scientific method in Sustainability Science using four different design criteria:

 - Quantitative - Qualitative